 mixed cluster for proximal DARs identified by ATAC in bulk CD14+ monocytes.
-The majority of the overlaps corresponded to matched increase or decrease (40 and 12 genes, respectively) of gene expression and chromatin accessibility in SF vs PB.
+The majority of the overlaps corresponded to matched increase or decrease (40 and 12 genes, respectively) of gene expression and chromatin accessibility in synovial fluid vs PB.
 However, 14 DEGs in the CC-mixed cluster showed opposite direction of change between expression and chromatin accessibility (Table 5.8).

 Amongst the DEGs in the CC-mixed cluster overlapping a proximal DAR were CCL2 and FN1 (Figure 5.16 b).
-Both genes were up-regulated in SF compared to PB in the CC-mixed cluster, proximal to a SF open DAR, and found
+Both genes were up-regulated in synovial fluid compared to peripheral blood in the CC-mixed cluster, proximal to a synovial fluid open DAR, and found